-As we move towards the end of 2020, positivity has returned to the residential property market, especially in the secondary prime residential market (homes already built and lived in as opposed to off-plan).
-Prices remain low, allowing those looking for property with outdoor space to afford to move.
+As we move towards the end of 2020, positivity has returned to the residential property market, especially in the secondary prime residential market (homes already built and lived in as opposed to off-plan), observed by our Dubai Property Lawyers.
+Prices remain low, allowing those looking for a property with outdoor space to afford to move.
 This has triggered a flurry of first-time buyers – locals and expatriates who see the long-term benefits of owning as opposed to renting.

 Buying a property, especially in a foreign country, is undoubtedly exciting.
 Unfortunately, it is also rife with risk.
 Language and cultural barriers can also lead to misunderstandings.
 It is therefore imperative to instruct a conveyancing lawyer who understands the UAE property market to advise you throughout the purchase process.